philippe78/tlf.labtest/README.md

 ## How to run any tests that you have written

-The tests are based on the 'Customer Service HUB Application', select it, when prompted the first login as shown on the  image below :
+The tests are based on the 'Customer Service HUB Application' select it when prompted the first login as shown on the  image below :

 ![Solution Import](https://raw.githubusercontent.com/philippe78/tlf.labtest/master/CRMSolution/pictures/pict13.png "Solution Import")